robinswann/Job-Finder/README.md

 # Job Finder Web App

 This project is a web application that allows users to search for job listings using the Job Finder API.
-Users can input parameters such as location and job title to retrieve relevant job listings.
+Users can input parameters such as location and job title to retrieve relevant job listings from Careerjet API.

 # Features:
   - Search for job listings by location and job title.